mbittmann/crewpool/README.md

 # crewpool
 This repository contains a set of analytics for crewpool.

-**This repo contains code used for personal and non-commercial use by a group of NFL fans and tech hobbyests.**
+**This repo contains code used for personal and non-commercial use by a group of NFL fans and tech hobbyists.**

 ## Setup
 `pip install -r requirements.txt`